Kenya to restructure national carrier in a month: tourism minister

-NAIROBI Restructuring loss-making carrier Kenya Airways will take a month, the government said on Wednesday, appealing to pilots to withdraw a strike notice and join discussions.
+NAIROBI (Reuters) - Restructuring loss-making carrier Kenya Airways will take a month, the government said on Wednesday, appealing to pilots to withdraw a strike notice and join discussions.

 Tourism Minister Najib Balala, who sits in a cabinet sub-committee tasked with reviving the partly state-owned airline, said a pilots' strike would further harm the airline.